-2. BASIC INFORMATION

-ear and semester f studies 2nd Year and 4th Semester Number of ECTS credits 2.00
+Year and semester of studies 2nd Year and 4th Semester Number of ECTS credits 2.00

-FORMS OF CLASSES Number of hours ECTS credits calculation
+FORMS OF CLASSES Number ECTS credits calculation

-Contacting hours with academic teacher
+Contacting hours with a academic teacher of hours

 Lecture (L) - -

 Seminar (S) 8 0.55

 Classes (C) 17 (live, contact classes:17) 1.12

 e-learning (e-L) - -

 Practical classes (PC) - -

 Work placement (WP) - -

-Unassisted student's work
+Unassisted student's w ork I

 Preparation for classes and completions 5 0.33

-2 3.
-COURSE OBJECTIVES

-The aim of the course is to present theoretical and laboratory basics of medical and clinical genetics.
+3. 3.
+COURSE OBJECTIVES 01 The aim of the course is to present theoretical and laboratory basics of medical and clinical genetics.
 In the course, the main focus is on teaching how to make use of the obtained knowledge in practice.

-Students will also learn to interpret basic genetic analysis, understand principles of genetics counselling and will be acquainted with basic laboratory and statistical methods used in the research in the field of human genetics.
+07 Students will also learn to interpret basic genetic analysis, understand principles of genetics counselling and will be 02 acquainted with basic laboratory and statistical methods used in the research in the field of human genetics.

-4. Standards of Learning - Detailed description of effects of Learning (concerns fields of study regulated by the Regulation of Minister of Science and Higher Education from 26 of July 2019; does not apply to other fields of study)

-Code and number of effect of learning in accordance with standards of learning

-Effects in the field of: (in accordance with appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019)

-B.W13 functions of nucleotides in the cell, the structure of I and II DNA and RNA and the structure of chromatin B.W14 functions of the genome, transcriptome and human proteome and the basic methods used in their study; proce of replication, repair and recombination of DNA, transcription and translation and degradation of DNA C.W1 basic terms in the field of genetics C.W2 phenomena of genes linkage and interactions C.W4 the structure of chromosomes and molecular basis of mutagenesis C.W5 the principles of inheritance different number of traits, inheritance of quantitative traits, independent inheritance of traits and inheritance of extranuclear genetic information.
-C.W6 genetic conditions of human blood groups and the Rhesus incompatibility C.W8 factors which influence the primary and secondary genetic balance of population

-C.U1 analyse genetic crosses and pedigrees of human traits and diseases and estimate the risk of giving birth to a child with chromosomal aberrations C.U4 conduct morphometric measurements, analyse morphograms and record disease karyotypes C.U5 assess the risk of giving birth to an affected child based on family predispositions and influence of environmental factors
+4. STANDARDS OF LEARNING - DETAILED DESCRIPTION OF EFFECTS OF LEARNING (concerns fields of study regulated by the Regulation of Minister of Science and Higher Education from 26 of July 2019; does not apply to other fields of study) Code and number of effect of learning in accordance with standards of learning Effects in the field of: (in accordance with appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019) Knowledge - Gra duate knows and understands: B.W13 B.W14 functions of f nucleotides in the cell, the structure of I and II DNA and RNA and the structure of chromatin f the genome, transcriptome and human proteome and the basic methods used in their study; processes on, repair and recombination of DNA, transcription and translation and degradation of DNA C.W1 in the field of genetics C.W2 - C.W4 the structur re of chromosomes and molecular basis of mutagenesis C.W5 the principles of inheritance different number of traits, inheritance of quantitative traits, independent inheritance of traits and inheritance of extranuclear genetic information.
+C.W6 ditions of human blood groups and the Rhesus incompatibility C.W8 factors whi ch influence the primary and secondary genetic balance of population Skills- Graduate is able to: C.U1 netic crosses and pedigrees of human traits and diseases and estimate the risk of giving birth to a child nosomal aberrations C.U4 conduct mo orphometric measurements, analyse morphograms and record disease karyotypes C.U5 assess the r factors s the risk of giving birth to an affected child based on family predispositions and influence of environmental

-^{} In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
+\ In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.

-5. Additiona 5.
-Additional effects of learning (non-compulsory) Number of effect of learning Effects in the fields of:
+5. Addition 5.
+Additional effects of learning (non-compulsory) Number of effect of learning Effects in the fields of: Knowledge - Graduate knows and understands: